hansonxyz/no_led_msi/README.md

 ## Technical Details

-This tool is based on the MSIRGB project and uses the same low-level hardware access methods:
+This tool is based on the ixjf/MSIRGB project and uses the same low-level hardware access methods:

 - Uses the inpoutx64.sys driver for direct port I/O access
 - Accesses the Super I/O chip registers to control LED settings